syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Legend.md

 ![](Legend_images/iconCustomization.png)

-## Check Box
+## Check box

 Check box is used to view or collapse the associated series.
-By default, `CheckBoxVisibility` is collapsed and it can be shown in legend as specified as follows.
+By default, `CheckBoxVisibility` is collapsed and it can be shown in the legend as follows:

 {% tabs %}